liadraz/Etch-A-Sketch/README.md

 # ETCH-A-SKETCH

-A pretty neat toy to flex my DOM manipulation skills.
+  A pretty neat toy to flex my javascript DOM manipulation skills.
   A browser version of something between a sketchpad and an Etch-A-Sketch.